China–Iran relations: Ideology

-Since Iran no longer recognizes the ROC, now residing in Taiwan, its representation is held by the Commercial Office of Taipei in Dubai, UAE.

 China has been at times careful in its deals with Iran to avoid antagonizing its own relationship with the U.S. and Israel.
 China's approach toward the Israel-Iran conflict is to put economics ahead of political, ideological, or humanitarian interests and sympathies, and it seems China has found a balance on how to work well with the 2 enemies.

 The cooperation emerges partly from Chinese and Iranian recognition as fellow heirs to great civilizations and because Iran has emerged as the regional leader in the Middle East.
 While there is also a shared distrust of the United States' government and its interests, many young Chinese and Iranians at the same time admire certain aspects of American society and culture.
 There is also Iranian admiration for China's rapid economic growth, and for the most part, their economic contributions to Iran are appreciated and respected.

 Some analysts argue that Iran can use its links with China to build more links across Asia while remaining insulated from potential U.S. attack.

 Beijing has generally supported the Iran-backed government of Bashar al-Assad in Syria, joining Russia in vetoing several U.N. resolutions condemning Assad's actions in the Syrian civil war, and strongly opposing Western interference in the conflict, arguing that outside intervention would further worsen and complicate the situation.
 It has also allegedly been increasing military links with Syria in recent years, albeit in a more limited sense than Moscow, partly because of the presence of Uighur militant rebels on the side of the Syrian rebels.

 In April 2015, China stated that Iran had been officially accepted as a founding member of its newly founded Asian Infrastructure Investment Bank, with the latter owning 15,808 shares.
 There has also been recent discussion for Iran to eventually join the Shanghai Cooperation Organisation, of which it is currently an observer state, as a full member.

 In 2016, Chinese leader Xi Jinping announced his support for Iran's full membership in SCO during a state visit to Iran.